-When it comes to dairy products, there can be confusion about what foods are included in this category.
-Many people wonder whether eggs are considered dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.
+Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

-Here, we will explore the question of whether eggs are dairy and discuss their suitability for those who avoid dairy in their diet.
+In this article, we answer the age-old question 'Are Eggs Dairy?' once and for all, and discuss their suitability for those who avoid dairy in their diet.

 Key takeaways:

-- There are several egg substitutes available for those who prefer not to use eggs in their recipes.
+- Several egg substitutes available for those who prefer not to use eggs in their recipes

 What is considered a Dairy Product?